AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

                                               T           => Integer,
                                               Comparison  => Standard."=");
-       --  Here, we are mapping the standard equality operator for Integer --  types to the Comparison function
+       --  Here, we are mapping the standard equality operator for Integer --  types to the Comparison formal function begin
-    begin
        A := 0;
        B := 1;